cpjhenry/solunar/README.md

 is specified.
 <p/>
-Internally, "syslocal" is interpreted as meaning "apply no particular timezone converion beyond what the algorithms insist on."
+Internally, "syslocal" is interpreted as meaning "apply no particular timezone conversion beyond what the algorithms insist on."
 The results are platform-dependent to some extent but, in practice, both Linux and Cygwin both take the working timezone from the <code>TZ</code>
 environment variable, if it is set, or the file <code>/etc/localtime</code>